stackabletech/issues/.github/ISSUE_TEMPLATE/06-release.md

 ```[tasklist]
 #### Post-release tasks
+- [ ] Test demo upgrades, which were skipped in the previous testing (optional)
 - [ ] Update the list of supported SDP releases in Jira (ping Jim)
 - [ ] Openshift certification.
 Create an issue from this [template](https://github.com/stackabletech/issues/blob/main/.github/ISSUE_TEMPLATE/olm_manifests.md) for the OLM manifests
 - [ ] Mark any releases older than one year as "end-of-life" [in the documentation](https://github.com/stackabletech/documentation/blob/f751e7ff7cddacae7d2c6c2c6c1d1c877c7aa11c/antora.yml#L18) (update antora.yaml on the applicable branches).